|

 Anthony Larson

-Anthony Larson, injured in an IED (improvised explosion device) explosion, October 2005 resulting in a right leg below the knee amputation read more
+Anthony Larson, injured in an IED explosion, October 2005 resulting in a right leg below the knee amputation read more

 " SPC Shane Vincent, 22 years old, was critically injured when he sustained a traumatic brain injury, spinal cord injuries, and abdominal wounds during an IED (improvised explosion device) blast, and subsequent vehicle rollover on May 24, 2007. read more